-- 1. Students must have earned their associates degree from a college or university that holds regional accreditation with one of the six regional accrediting agencies (North Central, Southern, Middle States, Northwestern, Western, or New England).
-This policy does not cover degrees earned from international universities that do not hold US regional accreditation. - 2.
-The courses in the curriculum for an A.A. and A.S. degree plan will be accepted as satisfying the general education for bachelor's degrees offered TCAGS. - a.
+1. Students must have earned their associates degree from a college or university that holds accreditation that is recognized by CHEA (Council on Higher Education Accreditation).

+- 2. The courses in the curriculum for an A.A. and A.S. degree plan will be accepted as satisfying the general education for bachelor's degrees offered TCAGS. - a.
 Provided the student follows the sequence for both the associate degree programs and the baccalaureate degree program, the student will be able to complete the baccalaureate degree program in 124 credit hours. - b.
 All students must complete Tabor Distinctive courses that are part of the TCAGS Core Curriculum requirements. - c.
 Students may have to complete some Core Curriculum or prerequisite courses in cases where such coursework is required. - d.
 Individual state general education stipulations that apply to our online programs must be met. - 3.
 Students will be able to complete the baccalaureate program in the same number of hours as required for a native student, provided the student follows the sequence of both the associate degree program and the baccalaureate degree program.